BY Kathryn Hensch

 Mary Wollstonecraft Shelly

 As children, dolls can be physical manifestations of our most intimate fantasy worlds.
 We can develop entire histories and personalities for our dolls, and they can help us to navigate the adult world.
 As we grow, we similarly idolize and identify with authors and fictional characters.
-The women writers whose work survives to today remind us that we’re not alone, that another woman somewhere understood our feelings about being ...
+The women writers whose work survives to today remind us that we’re not alone, that another woman somewhere understood our feelings about being human beings and about being women.
 Read More

 on Aug 21, 2013

 So Hollywood took a big leap when it released Austenland, a movie directed, written and produced by women.
 Finally!
 I haven’t seen it yet myself, but it sounds damn funny.
 It’s an offbeat romantic comedy based off the 2007 novel written by Shannon Hale.
 In Austenland, a single, 30-something Jane Hayes (played by Keri Russell) travels to a English resort following her obsession for all things Jane Austen.
 After spending all her money to stay at this Jane Austen theme park, Jane Hayes meets the Regency-era equivalent of Mr. Read More

 on Sep 14, 2012

 Brooklyn mother Sonia is less than thrilled to learn she is unexpectedly pregnant with her third child.
 After having put her artistic aspirations aside to raise her first two kids, she was looking forward to finally having time to herself, and the baby will only put everything on hold once again.

 on Jul 05, 2012